kopi-cloud/cabbage/readme.md

 [Supabase](https://github.com/supabase/supabase).

 I also publish articles on the [Kopi blog](http://kopi.cloud/blog/) using Cabbage as a worked example.
-Yes; those articles are, in part, content marketing for Kopi.
+Yes, those articles are (partly) content marketing for Kopi.

 I'm using [Gradle](https://docs.gradle.org/current/userguide/userguide.html),